-TILCellTherapy Clinical Development in Advanced, Metastatic or Unresectable Solid Tumor Cancers
+TIL Cell Therapy Clinical Development in Advanced, Metastatic or Unresectable Solid Tumor Cancers

-TIL cell therapy is a T cell-based immunotherapy technology platforms are potentially applicable to many solid tumor types and blood cancers.
-Each platform is focused on leveraging that leverages patient-specific cells to recognize and attack diverse cancer cells that are unique to each patient.
-Unlike other cell therapies that act on a single or small number of shared antigen targets common to certain tumors, our individualized T cell therapies are polyclonal T-cells are personalized therapies or designed to target a variety of neoantigens that are unique to the patient or tumor.
-The We believe this polyclonal cell therapy is potentially applicable to many solid tumor cancers, where the majority of solid tumor immune targets are patient-specific, with fewer than 1% shared among patients. patient-specific.
-Our TIL therapy is our lead T-cell-based immunotherapy platform in multiple advanced solid tumor cancers.
-For blood cancers, our peripheral blood lymphocyte, or PBL, cell therapy platform is based on polyclonal T-cells that are collected from a patient's blood sample, and then amplified and reinvigorated.

-TILTherapy Clinical Development in Advanced, Metastatic or Unresectable Solid Tumor Cancers manufacturing process have been initially validated through the FDA approval of AmtagviTM.
+TIL cell therapy is a T cell-based immunotherapy technology platform that leverages patient-specific cells to recognize and attack diverse cancer cells that are unique to each patient.
+Unlike other cell therapies that act on a single or small number of shared antigen targets common to certain tumors, our individualized T cell therapies are polyclonal or designed to target a variety of neoantigens that are unique to the patient and tumor.
+We believe this polyclonal cell therapy is potentially applicable to many solid tumor cancers, where the majority of immune targets are patient specific.
+Our TIL cell therapy platform and manufacturing process have been initially validated through the FDA approval of AmtagviTM.

-Building on the prior TIL therapy clinical trials conducted at single academic centers, including the National Cancer Institute, or NCI, we We have investigated TIL cell therapy in global, multi-center Phase 2 multicenter clinical trials in advanced melanoma, cervical cancer, non-small cell lung cancer, or NSCLC, and head and neck squamous cell carcinoma, or HNSCC.
-Additional information about our clinical trials is summarized below.

-In post-anti-PD-1 advanced melanoma, Through ongoing academic collaborations, as well as government and other partners, we are investigating lileucel the next frontier for TIL cell therapy in our C-144-01 clinical trial that supports our BLA submission other tumor types and potential approval of lileucel. treatment settings.
+We have investigated TIL cell therapy in global, multicenter clinical trials in advanced melanoma, gynecological cancers, NSCLC, and head and neck squamous cell carcinoma, or HNSCC.
+Through ongoing academic collaborations, as well as government and other partners, we are investigating the next frontier for TIL cell therapy in other tumor types and treatment settings.